 The honor system trusts students to perform their academic work honestly and with integrity.
 The honor system is based on trust and administered jointly by students and faculty members of the Honor Council.
-Having students equally share in the process increases the visibility of two- year terms.
+Having students equally share in the process increases the visibility of Honor Council procedures and promotes a community of trust.

+The Honor Council is comprised of students and faculty who are appointed each spring for two-year terms.
 Students are nominated by the student body president or the associate provost for diversity; faculty are nominated by their respective dean or the dean of student life.
 All nominations are subject to the approval of the provost.
 Members of the honor council adjudicate the honor system by serving as case investigators, advisors, and hearing panelists.